-Specific objective Enabling objectives To provide an overview of the problem of trafficking and the legal mechanisms available for protecting the rights of victims Understanding the problem of human trafficking Identifying the measures provided in of human trafficking the Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children
+Specific objective Enabling objectives To provide an overview of the problem of trafficking and the legal mechanisms available for protecting the rights of victims of human trafficking Understanding the problem of human trafficking Identifying the measures provided in the Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children

-Screen Section 10 of the online course on Migrant Workers and Trafficking to initiate a discussion on trafficking and its various dimensions.
-Available at http://shapesea.com/publication/online-courses-on-human-rights-in-southeast-asia/#MDGl-8bFqhQ (duration 23:49 mins).
+• Screen Section 10 of the online course on Migrant Workers and Trafficking to initiate a discussion on trafficking and its various dimensions.
+Available at http://shapesea.com/publication/online-courses-on-human-rights-in-southeast-asia/#MDGI-8bFqhQ (duration 23:49 mins).

-Trafficking in Humans
+TEACHING NOTES Trafficking in Humans